ON THIS PAGE: You will learn about the different treatments doctors use for women with this type of cancer. Use the menu to see other pages.

 Researchers are further testing to see if PARP inhibitors can keep the cancer from coming back after chemotherapy.
 You should discuss the potential benefits and risks of PARP therapy with your doctor.

 Getting care for symptoms and side effects

 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
-This approach is called palliative or supportive care, and it includes supporting the patient with her physical, emotional, and social needs.
+This approach is called palliative or supportive care.
+Palliative care includes supporting the patient with her physical, emotional, and social needs.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy or surgery.
-Talk with your doctor about the goals of each treatment in your treatment plan.
+You may receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy or surgery.
+Talk with your doctor about the goals of each treatment in the treatment plan.

-If ovarian cancer has spread to another location in the body, it is called metastatic cancer.
-Patients with this diagnosis are encouraged to talk with doctors who are experienced in treating this stage of cancer, because there can be different opinions about the best treatment plan.
-Learn more about getting a second opinion before starting treatment so you are comfortable with the treatment plan chosen.
-This discussion may include clinical trials.
+If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
+If this happens, it is a good idea to talk with doctors who have experience in treating it.
+Doctors can have different opinions about the best standard treatment plan.
+Clinical trials might be an option.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-New treatments for ovarian cancer include experimental combinations of chemotherapy, targeted therapy and biologic therapy, often called immunotherapy, which are designed to boost the body’s natural defenses to fight the cancer (see Latest Research).
-Since the benefits of these options remain unproven, their risks must be weighed against possible improvements in symptoms and survival.
-Palliative care will also be important to help relieve symptoms and side effects.
+New treatments for these types of cancer include experimental combinations of chemotherapy, targeted therapy and immunotherapy, also called biologic therapy.
+These combinations are designed to boost the body’s natural defenses to fight the cancer (see Latest Research).
+Because the benefits of these options remain unproven, their risks must be weighed against possible improvements in symptoms and survival.
+Palliative care will be important to help relieve symptoms and side effects.